Skip to content

 Default (Aparture ships with this)

-All-Google, current-generation Gemini 3.x.
+All-Google, GA models only.
 What DEFAULT_CONFIG sets.

 SlotModel